 Follow a few simple steps to make sure that you can vote in U.S. elections:

-Request Your Ballot: Complete a new Federal Post Card Application (FPCA).
-You must complete a new FPCA after January 1, 2018 to ensure you receive your ballot for the 2018 elections.
-The completion of the FPCA allows you to request absentee ballots for all elections for federal offices (U.S. Senate and U.S. House of Representatives) including primaries and special elections during the calendar year in which it is submitted.
+- Request Your Ballot: Complete a new Federal Post Card Application (FPCA).
+You must complete a new FPCA after January 1, 2020 to ensure you receive your ballot for the 2020 elections.
+The completion of the FPCA allows you to request absentee ballots for all elections for federal offices (President, U.S. Senate and U.S. House of Representatives) including primaries and special elections during the calendar year in which it is submitted.
 The FPCA is accepted by all local election officials in all U.S. states and territories.

-Return Your Completed Ballot: Some states allow you to return your completed ballot electronically and others do not.
-If your state requires you to return paper voting forms or ballots to local election officials, you can do so free of charge at the nearest U.S. embassy or consulate.
-Place your ballots in postage paid return envelopes or in envelopes bearing sufficient domestic U.S. postage, and address them to the relevant local election officials.
+- Return Your Completed, Signed Ballot: Some states allow you to return your completed ballot electronically and others do not.
+If your state requires you to return paper voting forms or ballots to local election officials by mail, you can do so through international mail, or professional courier service, or through the American Citizens Services unit at U.S. Embassy Prague.

 Researching the Candidates and Issues: Online Resources.
 Check out the FVAP links page for helpful resources that will aid your research of candidates and issues.
 Non-partisan information about candidates, their voting records, and their positions on issues are widely available and easy to obtain on-line.
 You can also read national and hometown newspapers on-line, or search the internet to locate articles and information.